proweb/args/CONTRIBUTING.md

 2. Run `composer test`
 3. Address any new, updated, or removed args in changed files in `tests/shapes`
 4. Re-run the tests until they all pass
+5. Add a corresponding entry to the `extra.args-shapes` property in composer.json

 ## Running the Tests